 Quaint, Cozy, and Historic Cottage

-The Quaint, Cozy, and Historic Cottage offers three bedrooms and two bathrooms within easy access to the sand of Laguna Beach.
+The Quaint, Cozy, and Historic Cottage offers three bedrooms and two bathrooms with easy access to the sand of Laguna Beach.
 Eucalyptus trees surround the 1920s house that can accommodate six guests.
-There’s a washer/dryer, a fireplace, internet, and cable TV at this pet-friendly vacation rental.
+This pet-friendly vacation rental has a washer/dryer, a fireplace, internet, and cable T.V.

 Charming Beach Cottage